W. Dean Eastman: Life and education

 Eastman received an MSE and Certificate of Advanced Graduate Study at Springfield College (1976, 1977).

 In 2000 he received an ALM degree with a concentration in Government from Harvard University.
-Under under the guidance of thesis advisor, Stephan Thernstrom, a recipient of the Bancroft Prize in American History, Dean's topic was "The Influence of Immigration on the Development of Civic Education in the United States from 1880-1925".
+Under the guidance of thesis advisor, Stephan Thernstrom, a recipient of the Bancroft Prize in American History, Dean's topic was "The Influence of Immigration on the Development of Civic Education in the United States from 1880-1925".

-Eastman has been selected for Who's Who in the World and Who's Who in America in every year from 2000–2015.
+Eastman was selected for Who's Who in the World and Who's Who in America in every year from 2000 to 2015.
 He received a Lifetime Achievement Award by Marquis Who's Who in 2017.
 In 2018 Eastman was awarded the Albert Nelson Marquis Who's Who Lifetime Achievement Award.

-For almost twenty years Eastman has been selected for Marquis Who's Who in America and Who's Who in the World.
+Eastman died on March 13, 2025, in Vero Beach, Florida, after a battle with cancer.

 Teaching career

 Eastman started teaching in the Beverly, Massachusetts Public Schools upon graduation from Drake University in 1970.
 He taught social studies at Memorial Junior High School and at Beverly High School.
 He retired from teaching in 2006.